thottiamrp/modernweb-2019dec9/Labs/Ch07-ClientAPIs/1scripts/README.md

 ### Estimated Completion Time
 5 minutes

-1. In your `/WIP/` directory, if not already created from previous exercises, add a `js` folder.
+1. In your project, if not already created from previous exercises, add a `js` folder.

 1. Create a new file `JSpractice.html`.